coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

          Note that only fully-reduced ground terms (terms containing only function application, constructors, inductive type families,
-         sorts, and primitive integers) will be considered for printing.
+         sorts, primitive integers, primitive floats, primitive arrays and type constants for primitive types) will be considered for printing.

       .. _number-string-via: